Cincinnati Bengals vs. Las Vegas Raiders NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Home and road insights

-- Las Vegas has covered the spread twice at home, and is 3-2 overall there, this year.
+- At home this year, Las Vegas has two wins against the spread and is 3-2 overall.

-- On the road, Cincinnati is 3-2 overall and 3-2 against the spread.
+- Cincinnati is 3-2 overall, and 3-2 against the spread, away from home.

-- The Bengals have one win ATS (1-1) away from home as 1.5-point favorites or more.
+- The Bengals have one win ATS (1-1) on the road as 1.5-point favorites or more.

-- In five road games this year, Cincinnati has hit the over twice.
+- Cincinnati has hit the over twice in five away games this season.

 - Bengals away games this season average 44.6 total points, 5.9 fewer than this matchup's over/under (50.5).